minhkhang1008/AIO_English_Search/README.md

 - Please use [aio-english-search.vercel.app](https://aio-english-search.vercel.app) to use the preset phrases.com api since I put them as Environment Varible
 - If you prefer to use them locally, modify the fetchPhrase.js and getRandomKeys.js from process env to your UID and TokenID

-## Change log
-**1/12/2024**: Revert commit since Google sign-in doesn't work, still working on it **8/12/22024**: I successfully add Google sign in (at least the button and the client id), working on it